kvyatkovskys/KVKCalendar/README.md

 # KVKCalendar

-**KVKCalendar** is a most fully customization calendar and timeline library.
+**KVKCalendar** is a most fully customization calendar.
 Library consists of five modules for displaying various types of calendar (*day*, *week*, *month*, *year*, *list of events*).
 You can choose any module or use all.
 It is designed based on a standard iOS calendar, but with additional features.
-Timeline displays the schedule for the day and week.
+Timeline displays the schedule for the day and the week.

 **Additional features:**
 - [x] Dark mode
-- [ ] Skeleton loading (month)
+- [ ] Skeleton loading (month/list)
 - [x] Zoom (day/week)
 - [x] Custom event view
 - [x] Custom date cell